Best Construction Loan Management Software for Lenders in 2026

 AI-powered automation compounds these gains by reducing manual document review, minimizing exception handling, and converting operational activity into reusable structured data that improves decision-making portfolio-wide.

-• Accelerating capital flow: Speed is a powerful differentiator in a competitive market.
-Lenders who automate their draw processes have reduced turnaround times by up to 70 percent.
-This takes traditional manual cycles and shrinks them to just a few days.
+- Accelerating capital flow: Speed is a powerful differentiator in a competitive market.
+Lenders using Built’s AI Draw Agent process draws up to 95% faster, shrinking traditional manual cycles from 5-15+ days to a matter of days.
 Faster disbursements keep projects on schedule and strengthen trust with builders and borrowers.

 In 2026, the most successful lending teams view speed and risk as two sides of the same coin.
 When a platform automates compliance checks, it creates the safety necessary to move faster.
 The result is a more profitable portfolio, a more efficient team, and a superior experience for every stakeholder involved in the project.